orpheas/startupexits/README.md

 Capitalists are responsible for sourcing promising startups, investing capital and value-added services to help them grow, with the end-goal of achieving a return on their investment.
-When investing in startups, VCs declare that some of the most significant factors that play a role in their decision-making are the founding team, the business model, the industry, and more.
+When investing in startups, VCs declare that some of the most significant factors that play a role in their investment decision are the founding team, the business model, the industry, and more.
 Utilizing data from Crunchbase, one of the largest platforms in the world for startup, funding, acquisition, and IPO data, we attempt to employ the decision-making factors of VCs in the production of machine learning models